 - Patient Notice of Privacy Practices (5/2017)

 - Patient Satisfaction Survey

-A Patient Advocate provides individualized assistance to you and your family and helps you overcome healthcare system barriers and access quality medical and psycho-social care.
-Patient Advocates work with you from diagnosis through all phases of the cancer experience and can help with a wide range of support, including smoking cessations, genetic testing, counseling, financial resources, transportation, nutritional needs, palliative care/hospice, general information, housing and legal issues.
+A Patient Liaison provides individualized assistance to you and your family and helps you overcome healthcare system barriers and access quality medical and psycho-social care.
+Patient Liaisons work with you from diagnosis through all phases of the cancer experience and can help with a wide range of support, including smoking cessations, genetic testing, counseling, financial resources, transportation, nutritional needs, palliative care/hospice, general information, housing and legal issues.